Ice tank – 21 m

 The concrete tank is 21 m long by 7 m wide by 1.1 m deep (68.9 ft × 23 ft × 3.6 ft) and is equipped with both a towing and service carriage.
 The temperature inside the chamber can be varied down to -20 °C and can produce ice of up to 0.6 m (2 ft) thick.
 The tank can also accommodate a wave machine, producing a wave climate in different ice regimes.

-Employees of NRC are recognized internationally for their work in modelling ice and ice problems.
+NRC's experts are recognized internationally for their work in modelling ice and ice problems.
 In working with industry to bridge the gap between innovation and commercialization, the NRC plays a critical role in de-risking and demonstrating technologies in order to support industry bringing them to market.
-Working with NRC offers you the competitive advantage of world-class, customizable testing facilities combined with the broad knowledge and experience of our in-house research staff.
-NRC capitalizes on our in-house experts who have extensive experience in advanced engineering and complex ocean, coastal and river environments.
+Working with the NRC offers you the competitive advantage of world-class, customizable testing facilities combined with the broad knowledge and experience of our in-house research staff.
+The NRC capitalizes on our in-house experts who have extensive experience in advanced engineering and complex ocean, coastal and river environments.